ChrisPullToRefresh/winchmotor/README.md

 > [!NOTE]
-> This is a module template.
+> This is created from a module template.
 Read the [instructions](./Instructions.md) for a step by step guide on how to create your module.

-# <INSERT NAME> modular resource
+# winchmotor modular resource

-This module implements...
+This module implements the **motor** interface.

-With this model, you can...
+It requires a counter encoder to function correctly.

+On startup, it reads the pin # of the encoder and sets that pin to low.

 ## Requirements